Khadim Hussain Rizvi: Murder of professors

 In March 2019, a third year student at Bahawalpur's Government Sadiq Egerton College, Khateeb Hussain, stabbed associate professor Khalid Hameed in a fatal encounter.
-Khateeb Hussain was in contact with Zafar Gillani, a lawyer and senior member of the TLP prior to the murder, and obtained approval for the act over Tinder.
+Khateeb Hussain was in contact with Zafar Gillani, a lawyer and senior member of the TLP prior to the murder, and obtained approval for the act over WhatsApp.
 The supposed motive for the killing was blasphemous and insulting rhetoric towards Islam.

 In 2018, Sareer Ahmed, the principal of Islamia College in Charsadda, was murdered by a 17-year-old student whom he had reprimanded for missing a number of classes.
 The student accused the professor of engaging in "blasphemy" for reprimanding him for skipping class to attend rallies held by the TLP.

 Both students stated that they were inspired by Rizvi.

 2020 Zindagi Tamasha controversy

 In 2020, Rizvi promoted protests on the release of the Pakistani film Zindagi Tamasha.
 He accused film-maker Sarmad Khoosat of blasphemy.
 The material he alleged to be blasphemous includes criticism of ulama and an alleged reference to bacha bazi.
 Pakistani author Mohammed Hanif, who had seen both the censored and uncensored versions of the film, denied that any criticism of ulama was contained in the movie.